tkightly/london-by-night/1-acts/act-3/not-a-confession.md

 ### Characters

+#### Jake

-**Jake** – The sick child, around 8 or 9.
+The sick child, around 8 or 9.
 Small, dark eyes darting around, highly anxious

+#### Tom

-**Tom** – The father.
+The father.
 Late 30s or early 40s.
 A laborer, worn down, trying to hold things together.
 He’s desperate and clings to the belief that this private doctor can fix his son.
 Emotionally shut down, slow to anger, but on the edge.

+#### Mara

-**Mara** – The mother, now a ghost.
+The mother, now a ghost.
 Died of illness a year or two earlier.
 Still present in the house — not in a haunting way, but in quiet moments, in the corners.
 She’s worried, helpless, and starting to suspect the doctor is dangerous.

+#### Dr. Lyle Carter

-**Dr. Lyle Carter** – The "private doctor" Well-dressed, overly confident, charming in a way that feels practiced.
+The "private doctor" Well-dressed, overly confident, charming in a way that feels practiced.
 Claims he can help Jake with “special treatments” but offers no real results.
 Something feels off about him — too smooth, too detached.
 Probably because he's a vampire

 **Clan:** Malkavian
 **Generation:** 10th